StroblLund/PollyCracker/README.md

-# thesis-code
-Code for my thesis
-Toy implementation of Polly Cracker in Python
+# Toy implementation of Polly Cracker in Python

 This is not safe code!
 Do not use this for encryption!
 This is a toy eample of Polly Cracker implemented in Python which I use for my Master thesis at university.